tinacms/tina.io/content/guides/tina-cloud/starter/connect-to-tina-cloud.md

 ```
 NEXT_PUBLIC_TINA_CLIENT_ID= <YOUR_CLIENT_ID>
+NEXT_PUBLIC_USE_LOCAL_CLIENT=0
 ```

+Add the deployment URL to your app's Site Urls.
+To do this, go to your app's **Configuration** page.

 🎉 Congratulations, your site is now live!

-You can test that everything is configured correctly by navigating to `[your deployment URL]/`, click "edit this site", log in to TinaCMS, and start making some edits.
+You can test that everything is configured correctly by navigating to `[your deployment URL]/`, navigating to the `admin` route, log in to TinaCMS, and start making some edits.
 Your changes should be saved to your GitHub repository.

 ### Netlify